ipfabric/docs/docs/System_Administration/increase_disk_space.md

 ---
-description: Appliance disk space can be extended by extending existing virtual disk or by adding new empty virtual hard drive to IP Fabric VM.
+description: The appliance disk space can be extended by extending an existing virtual disk or by adding a new empty virtual disk to the IP Fabric VM.
 ---

 # Server Disk Space Summary

-Starting in IP Fabric version 5.0.0, the virtual appliance deploys as one hard disk installation instead of two disk volumes.
+Starting with version `5.0.0`, the IP Fabric appliance deploys as a single hard disk installation instead of two disk volumes.

-IP Fabric appliance is using LVM type for **root** and **swap** partitions.
-On a default installation, the **swap** has 16GB, and **root** has ~72GB of disk space.
+The IP Fabric appliance is using LVM type for the **root** and **swap** partitions.
+On a default installation, **swap** has 16 GB, and **root** has ~72 GB of disk space.

 We automatically resize the **boot** disk as follows: